 If you’re packing for your next trip and you’ve decided to fly carry-on only, you might have a few questions about what is allowed in a carry on bag.
-Razors might seem like an obvious one to leave out since they can cut, but it’s not as straight forward as that.
+Razors in carry on bags might seem like an obvious no since they can cut, but it’s not as straight forward as that.
 Keep reading to find out, can you take a razor on a plane?

 Can you bring a razor in a carry on?

 Even though razors can be used to cut, you can bring a razor on a plane in your carry on.
 But only certain types of razors are allowed!
 Make sure you take the right kind of razor with you, otherwise security will confiscate it at the checkpoint.

 Can you take disposable razors on a plane?

 Yes, luckily you can take disposable razors on a plane in your carry on luggage.
 You should still make sure these are covered so you don’t accidentally cut yourself when reaching into your bag.
 Disposable razors are also allowed in checked luggage.

 Can you take a straight razor on a plane?